blancas/eisen/README.md

 ### The Library

-The Eisen library lets host programs run user code that overrides data and functions for customizations and extensions.
-The library also exposes the compiler's parsing and translation functions for extending the Eisen language itself, and for developing domain-specific languages.
+The Eisen library offers the following facilities:

+* Access to the host data and functions from user code.
+* Running user code from a host program.
+* Parsing and running Eisen code at the Clojure REPL.
+* A simple Eisen REPL.

 ## Setup